dnsimple/dnsimple-developer/content/domains/certificates.markdown

 }
 ~~~

+Responds with HTTP 400 if bad request.

+Responds with HTTP 400 if the validation fails.

-## Configure a domain certificate
+## Configure a domain certificate {#configure}

-Configured a purchased certificate.
+Configure a purchased certificate.

-    PUT /domains/:domain/certificates/:id/configure
+    PUT /domains/:domain/certificates/:certificate/configure

 ### Parameters

 Name | Type | Description
 -----|------|------------
 `:domain` | `string`, `integer` | The domain name or id

-:id
-: The _integer_ certificate id
+`:certificate` | `integer` | The certificate id

 ### Example

-Configure the certificate with ID `2`.
+Configure the certificate with ID `2` for the domain `example.com`.

     curl  -H 'X-DNSimple-Token: <email>:<token>' \
           -H 'Accept: application/json' \